gamelton/gamelton.github.io/index.md

 }
 ```
 ## API search in Powershell
-For more advaced search we store query body in file.
+For more advaced search let's store query body in a file.
 And run Powershell command `Invoke-RestMethod`.
 Notes to body file
-- `query_string` - this is query you normailly put in Search box in GUI.
+- `query_string` - this is query you normailly put in Search box in web dashboard.
 It needs backslash for escape double quotes.
 We filter internal IPs because we are not interested in them
 - `row_groups` - provides field name we group on.
 And how many results returned (100)
 You could see JSON body file in [Repository](https://github.com/gamelton/graylog-api-unique-field-value)

 Notes to command
-- Basic authentication send credentials in cleartext
+- Basic authentication sends credentials in cleartext
 - Replace `user` and `password` with your Graylog user
 - You could create access tokens which can be used for authentication instead.
 Navigate to the users configuration menu ``System /  Authentication`` for that
-- Change `192.168.178.26` to Graylog IP address
+- Change `192.168.178.26` to your Graylog IP address
 - Chnage `C:\Users\username\graylog=body-request.json` to your JSON body file
-- We get country and organization from `ip-api` services that throttle requests.
-So we workaround with `Start-Sleep -s 4` to pause.
+- Script connects to `ip-api` service to get country and organization info.
+Free plan throttles requests.
+So workaround is `Start-Sleep -s 4` to pause on each IP address.
 Expect this command to run long time
 You could see Powershell script file in [Repository](https://github.com/gamelton/graylog-api-unique-field-value)